solita/solita.github.com/_posts/2025-03-10-cing-the-web.md

 }
 ```

-Deletion returns the Todo back to the front of the `free_todos` list.
+Deletion returns the Todo to the front of the `free_todos` list.
 You can view the full code on GitHub: [`todo.c`](https://github.com/tatut/todoC/blob/main/todo.c)

 ## Compiling and integrating

-We have rendering and data management, next we need to hook this up to a page
+After we have rendering and data management we are ready to hook this up to a page
 and have some JS bindings.

 For compilation we use [emscripten](https://emscripten.org) which will also create